mokdevel/DarcMods/DarcMissions/docs/MISSIONFRAME.md

 * [dc_missionConfig.json](https://github.com/mokdevel/DarcMods/blob/main/DarcMissions/docs/MISSIONCONFIG.md)

 ## Mission end (win or lose)
 Each mission has a win condition.
 The normal case is to eliminate a certain amount of AI to reach the goal.
-Once the win condition has been reached, the mission is kept alive for ```missionActiveTimeToEnd``` seconds.
-The time is reset if there is a player within ```missionActiveDistance```.
+Once the win condition has been reached, the mission is kept alive for ``missionActiveTimeToEnd`` seconds.
+The time is reset if there is a player within ``missionActiveDistance``.
 At the end of a mission, all spawned items will despawn (for example camps) but also vehicles.

+For each cycle of ``missionActiveTimeToEnd``, the time and distance values are modified by ``missionActiveDistanceMul`` and ``missionActiveTimeToEndMul``.
+This means that the active time and distance is decreased gradually to make sure the missions despawn at some point.

 Available win conditions:
 ```
   0 = NONE 			  : Unused